hamish-milne/OHDL/Spec.md

 ```

 Floating-point numbers are also supported with the float type.
 By default it implements the IEEE-754 binary32 format with 8 exponent bits and 23 mantissa bits, but a templated form also exists that can accept arbitrary widths for both parameters.

-Note: Floating-point operations are available, and yes, they are expensive.
+Floating-point operations are available, but are normally quite expensive.
 One can, of course, derive from these built-in types and override their operators with an external FPU, multi-cycle steps etc.

 ## Casting
 In general, casting a value to a type with a similar/higher range and a similar/higher precision does not require a cast, because no data can be lost.
 For example, casting `short` to `int`, or `fixed<4, 4>` to `fixed<8, 8>`.
 If this is not the case, some data could be lost, or the real representation of the number could change, so the casts must be explicit.
 When casting, fixed type numbers are shifted appropriately, and signed numbers have their sign bit extended.